Requirements to Obtain Your Georgia Salesperson License

 You must obtain a Georgia Crime Information Center (GCIC) report of your criminal history.
 You can receive this report from any local sheriff’s office or police department.
 The report may cost up to $25 and is valid for up to 60 days from the date of issue.
 You must bring this to the PSI testing center prior to receiving a license.

 Step 4: Complete Your Lawful Presence Verification and Take the Georgia Salesperson Licensing Exam

-Register and pass the salesperson’s exam with the exam provider, Applied Measurement Professionals, Inc. (AMP).
+Register and pass the salesperson’s exam with the exam provider, PSI.
 You must successfully pass the exam and pay the $115 exam fee.
 More information about the exam can be found on GREC's website.
 You are required to take your Lawful Presence Notarized Affidavit and “secure and verifiable document” with you to the exam.
-To schedule your exam and to receive a copy of the required affidavit, you may visit the AMP website at www.goamp.com.
+To schedule your exam and to receive a copy of the required affidavit, you may visit the PSI website at https://candidate.psiexams.com.

 Learn more about our Georgia real estate licensing packages and start studying now!

 Step 5: Apply for Your State License